TungstenHub/tngt-pages/en/exp/closed_exact_forms.md

 <ul>
   <li>
-    A closed form always vanishes in submanifolds that are a boundary
+    A closed form has always null integral in submanifolds that are a boundary

     {{ image | integration_closed_forms }}
   </li>
   <li>
-    An exact form always vanishes in closed submanifolds, no matter if they are boundary of something else
+    An exact form has always null integral in closed submanifolds, no matter if they are boundary of something else

     {{ image | integration_exact_forms }}
   </li>